 8. Shop in Merchant Square

 Besides shopping and dining, Merchant Square has a variety of fun-filled activities that take place throughout the day.
-On Friday nights, you’ll be treated to live music, comedy shows, and food and drink events.
+You’ll be treated to live music, comedy shows, and food and drink events on Friday nights.
 On the weekend, stop by the Farmer’s Market to purchase fresh produce and one-of-a-kind handmade goods.

 - Address: 134 N Henry St, Williamsburg, VA 23185

 - Hours: Daily 9 am – 5 pm

 The Williamsburg Winery is situated on a sprawling 300-acre farm right in the middle of Virginia.
 This spectacular winery pours some of the most delicious wines from the region and is the perfect setting for a relaxing day with friends and family.

 There are several tours and tasting options to choose from.
 For an in-depth winery tour, opt for the Extensive Tour and Reserve Tasting, where you can sample exclusive wines not generally offered to other visitors.

 Besides the tasting room and vineyards, Williamsburg Winery is also home to a hotel and two restaurants.
 Whether you come for a tour, for lunch, or the weekend, we know you’ll have a memorable time during your visit to this breathtaking winery.